Porto: 19th century

-20th Century to Present
+20th and 21st centuries

 On 19 January 1919, monarchist forces declared the Monarchy of the North in Porto during a brief counter-revolution.
 Although the movement was short-lived, Porto briefly served as the capital of the restored monarchy before republican forces regained control.

 The Historic Centre of Porto was designated a UNESCO World Heritage Site in 1996.
 In 2001, Porto shared the title of European Capital of Culture with Rotterdam, initiating major cultural and infrastructural development projects.

 Geography

-Located approximately 280 km north of Lisbon, the historic center of Porto was designated a UNESCO World Heritage Site in 1996.
+Located approximately 280 km (170 miles) north of Lisbon, the historic center of Porto was designated a UNESCO World Heritage Site in 1996.
 Among the city's architectural landmarks, the Porto Cathedral is the oldest surviving structure, along with the small Romanesque Church of Cedofeita, the Gothic Church of Saint Francis, remnants of the defensive city walls, and several 15th-century houses.

 The Baroque style is richly represented in the ornate interior decoration of the churches of São Francisco and Santa Clara, as well as in the churches of Misericórdia and Clérigos, the Episcopal Palace of Porto, and others.
 The 19th and 20th centuries introduced Neoclassical and Romantic influences, contributing notable landmarks such as the Stock Exchange Palace (Palácio da Bolsa), the Hospital of Saint Anthony, the city hall, the buildings of Liberdade Square and Avenida dos Aliados, the tile-adorned São Bento railway station, and the gardens of the Palácio de Cristal.
 A guided visit to the Palácio da Bolsa, particularly the Arab Room, is a major tourist attraction.